Kharacternyk/pacwall/README.rst

 dependencies, the normal edges represent strict (hard, direct) dependencies.
 If you don't like the default look, ``goto`` `Customization`_.

-If you want the wallpaper to be persistent, run ``pacwall-hook`` in the init file of DE or WM you use.
+If you want the wallpaper to be persistent, run ``pacwall -ug`` in the init file of DE or WM you use.

 If you want the wallpaper to be automatically updated when a package is